AWS S3 Subresources

 • for replication configurations that have S3 replication metrics or S3 Replication Time Control (S3 RTC) enabled

-• S3 can publish events to the following destination
+• S3 can publish events to the following destinations

 • For S3 to be able to publish events to the destination, the S3 principal should be granted the necessary permissions